lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 ### Ciphertext collision resistance {#sec-cons-ct-collision}

-The notion of a ciphertext cellision resistant KEM is defined in [X-Wing] being the property that it is computationally difficult to find two different ciphertexts that will decapsulate to the same shared secret under the same public key.
+The notion of a ciphertext collision resistant KEM is defined in [X-Wing] being the property that it is computationally difficult to find two different ciphertexts that will decapsulate to the same shared secret under the same public key.
 In [X-Wing] it is proven that ML-KEM has this property and therefore the ML-KEM ciphertext can safely be omitted from the KEM combiner.
 Similarly, RSA-KEM {{I-D.ietf-lamps-rfc5990bis}} is a bijective map between the shared secret `Z` and the ciphertext `C` and so is naturally immune to ciphertext collision.
 This leaves only ECDH, X25519 and X448 which are not ciphertext collision resistant and for which the ciphertexts need to be included in the derivation of the shared secret.

 <!-- End of Security Considerations section -->